 Who Should Use It

-Compared with the other types of resume formats, a combination resume is a good choice if you have any of the following to showcase:
+Compared with the other types of resumes, a combination resume is a good choice if you have any of the following to showcase:

 - Technical skills you’ve developed over a long, specialized career